TechDocsStudio/biel-docs/docs/installation/starlight.md

 ## Installation

-The Biel.ai widget enables a conversational chat powered by AI in your site.
+The Biel.AI chat widget enables a conversational chat powered by AI in your site.

 ![Chatbot widget for docs](./images/biel-widget-docs.png)